-Every attempt is made to place students with others compatible to their lifestyle.
+Every attempt is made to place students with other students who are compatible.
 However, the residential life office reserves the right to assign students to various rooms/apartments and with various students on the basis of space availability.
 The residential life staff is available to assist with any difficulties.